Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.

-How to use POST requests to send data to your API
-How to store data in your database from POST requests How to validate data and ensure your database only contains 'good' data

-This week's project is to use your new skills with Express and Mongodb to build an API that includes both GET request endpoints to return data and POST endpoints to create data.
+In this project I use Express and Mongodb to build an API that includes both GET request endpoints to return data and POST endpoints to create data.

+## View it live

+## Learnings

+- How to use POST requests to send data to your API
+- How to store data in your database from POST requests
+- How to validate data and ensure your database only contains 'good' data

+## Making it work

-In the Happy Thoughts project, you built a frontend in React which uses an API we created to store thoughts.
-For this project, we want you to build your own API which works in the same way and should become a drop-in replacement for the API you used in the React frontend.
+In my earlier project - Happy Thoughts - I built a frontend in React which uses an API I created to store messages.
+In this new project, I have built my own API which works in the same way and I used that one to replace the API I used before in the React frontend.

-We built a frontend that has a form to write a new 'happy thought', lists recent thoughts, and shows a count of 'hearts' on each thought.
-Users could then click the heart to like a thought.
-It looked like this:
+In the first project I built a frontend that has a form to write a new 'happy thought', lists recent thoughts/messages, and shows a count of 'hearts' on each thought.
+Users could then click the heart to like a message.

-In order to replace the API we built, you're going to need to build a `Thought` Mongoose model which has properties for the `message` string, a `heart` property for tracking the number of likes, and a `createdAt` property to store when the thought was added.
+In order to replace the API I built, I build a 'Message' Mongoose model which has properties for the 'message' string, a 'heart' property for tracking the number of likes, and a 'createdAt' property to store when the message was added.

-Then, you'll need to add 3 endpoints:
+I then added 3 endpoints:

-We mentioned the `Thought` model and its properties a bit earlier.
-Each of these properties has some special rules or validations which you must implement to make a good API for the frontend:
+Each of the Message model's properties has special rules/validations:

-- `message` - the text of the thought
+- 'message' - the text of the message

     → Required